VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 ## Introduction
-Over the past decade, it has become clear that most massive stars are born in binary or multiple-star systems.
-Throughout their evolution, these stars undergo various interactions that can significantly alter their properties.
+Over the past decade, it has become clear that most massive stars are born in binary or multiple-star systems that are close enough to one another to interact.
 One such interaction is **mass transfer**, where stars exchange mass and angular momentum.
 Mass transfer plays a crucial role in producing various stellar phenomena, such as different types of core-collapse supernovae, magnetic stars, X-ray sources, and gravitational wave sources.
 The nature of these phenomena depends on **when the mass transfer occurs** and whether it is **stable or unstable**.
 In this lab, we will explore mass transfer across the initial binary parameter space.

 > [!NOTE]
 > In this lab, we only evolve the primary star (the initially more massive star) in detail, assuming the secondary star (the initially less massive star) as a point mass to reduce computation time.
-This is done via `evolve_both_stars = .false.` in `binary_job`, which is the default setting.
+This is done via `evolve_both_stars = .false.` in `binary_job`, the default setting.

 ## Task 1.
 Identifying different mass transfer cases
 Mass transfer can be divided into three cases based on the evolutionary phase of the primary star when the transfer occurs.
 The primary star evolves faster, fills its Roche lobe, and begins transferring mass to the secondary star.
 The three cases are: